 - Treat one another with respect.
 It will be expected that we will not attack one another personally for holding different opinions. - Do not use all CAPITAL LETTERS in emails or discussion board postings.
-This is considered "shouting" and is seen as impolite or aggressive. - Begin emails with a proper salutation (Examples: Dr. Name; Ms. Name; Hello Professor Name; Good afternoon Mr. Name).
+This is considered "shouting" and is seen as impolite or aggressive. - Begin emails with a proper salutation (Examples: Dr. Name; Ms. Name; Hello, Professor Name; Good afternoon, Mr. Name).
 Starting an email without a salutation or a simple "Hey" is not courteous. - When sending an email, please include a detailed subject line.
 Additionally, make sure you reference the course number (Ex.
-Summer 2020 RETL 201) in the message and sign the email with your name. - Use proper grammar, spelling, punctuation, and capitalization.
+"Winter 2022 RETL 242") in the subject and body of the message and sign the email with your full name. - Use proper grammar, spelling, punctuation, and capitalization.
 Text messaging language (for example, "Ty," "Yw," or "LOL") is not acceptable. - Use good taste when communicating.
 Do not use profanity or insensitive terminology. - Re-read, think, and edit your message before you click "Send/Submit/Post."

-Please remember when posting to be respectful and courteous to your colleagues, and limit your posts to discussions of this course and its assignments.
+Please remember when posting to be respectful and courteous to your colleagues and limit your posts to discussions of this course and its assignments.